 Key Accomplishments of the 2006-2011 and 2012-2017 Veterans and Human Services Levies

 The expanded VSHSL that went to the voters in 2017 followed the previous VHSL’s twelve years of positive impact on people’s lives and communities.
-Both the original and renewed VHSL’s served veterans, servicemembers and their families and other individuals and families in need.
-Both levies called for a 50:50 split of proceeds – half for veterans and half for others in need.
+Both the original and renewed VHSLs served veterans, servicemembers and their families and other individuals and families in need.
+Both levies called for a 50-50 split of proceeds – half for veterans and half for others in need.

-Three goal areas provided focus for funded programs and services:
+Three goal areas provided focus for funded programs and services under the previous levies:

 Reduce homelessness